A Mystery in 27 Syllables

 California Bound

-Flying over New York at night,
+Flying over New York at night

-The dark Atlantic falls from sight.
+The dark Atlantic falls from sight

-Trees crowd the winter scene,
+Trees crowd the winter scene

-Toll roads flow like lava streams.
+Toll roads flow like lava stream

-Then we turn toward distant shore,
+Then we turn toward distant shore

 Away from family — home once more.